Best Tablets With Stylus For Note Taking

 • Stylus Included?: Yes

-Now, if you look at S Pen’s latency, it’s just 2.8ms and pressure sensitivity is around 4096.
-It responds instantly to your movements, making it feel like an extension of your hand.
-This is especially noticeable when sketching or taking notes, as each stroke appears on the screen with precision and no delay.
+S Pen’s latency is just 2.8ms and pressure sensitivity is around 4096.
+It responds instantly to your movements, no lags.
+Each stroke appears on the screen with precision and no delay.

-I know that there are some users who will express concerns about its reliability, pointing to cases where the nib tends to wear off a bit quicker than the Apple Pencil, similar to its predecessor.
-I think this was the problem with the previous one, not this one.
+I know that some users will express concerns about its reliability, pointing to cases where the nib tends to wear off a bit quicker than the Apple Pencil, similar to its predecessor.
+If you take notes on a daily basis you will have to change the nib once or twice a year.

 Pros